chanceeakin/portfolio-new-build/README.md

 ```

 Finally, run `npm start` to run the Sass compiler.
 It will re-run every time you save a Sass file.

+### MY CHUNK OF THE README

+So, things to work on:

+- add motionui
+- sticky footer
+- portfolio
+- settle on a damn theme and some pictures